SamusAranX/PyUntis-Site/README.md

 * Teacher names/abbreviations are currently not displayed
 * The site looks weird in older browsers
 	* It looks fine in Firefox, Safari, and Chrome.
 Just use those.
+* The fonts in the screenshots look different
+	* On my sites (and in the Screenshots), I use Eve Sans Neue, a font from the game EVE Online.
+I'm pretty sure it's not allowed to redistribute these, so they're not included in this repo.
+The site will fall back to the viewers' system fonts, where supported.

 ## Feedback and Support
 Just tweet at me [@SamusAranX](https://twitter.com/SamusAranX) or [drop me a mail](mailto:hallo@peterwunder.de).